 Working in an agency means you need to have a good grip on everything going on at any given moment.
 Here at VSSL, we all have our own ways of keeping our workload organized.
 From lists, to sticky notes, to super complex excel spreadsheets, we’ve got things nailed down pretty tight.
 As social media manager at VSSL Agency, I have found a few different tools that I use that get me through my workday.
 They make managing several different clients on multiple platforms so much easier and, if you like organization, are really enjoyable.
-I pulled together a list of five tools that I use on a daily basis as a social media manager and why I can’t live without them:
+I pulled together a list of five tools for social media management that I use on a daily basis and why I can’t live without them:

 1- Post Scheduler